blanfried/Osows/content/english/_index.md

   enable : true
   title : "Suggestions or Questions?" image : "images/download-mobile-img.jpg"
-  content : "We thrive on your suggestions and are here to answer any question you have!"
+  content : "We thrive on your feedback and are available to address any inquiries you may have!"
   btn:
     label : "Contact Us!"
     link : "conact/"